 You have to be extremely punctual and organized.
 Unlike a hospital where other nurses can temporarily fill-in your shoes, your patient and their family members are totally dependent on you.
 And so, you have to make sure that you know your value in their medical treatment and appreciate it.
 Nursing is a little above monetary benefits, it’s the satisfaction you get after recuperating a patient.

 An organization is remembering which patient requires what medicine, kind of dosage, exercises and other routine checks.
-This is a foundation activity of becoming nurse, no excuses there.
+This is a foundation activity of becoming a nurse, no excuses there.

 5. Stay Focused and Hard-Working

 You have to constantly study new things as an in-house nurse.
 You have to be hardworking to learn and adopt those new findings.
-Nursing is similar to doctoring, except for the science and medicines.
+Nursing is similar to doctoring, except for science and medicines.
 You have to try to go the extra mile with your patients and prove yourself inspiring.